AlGillis/simple-email/README.md

 ## Overview

 The subject of my project is the creation of an email client.
 The program will allow a user to send and receive plain text emails over SMTP, which will require the creation and parsing of SMTP communications.
 A user will interact with the program through a GUI.
 It will not use any preexisting libraries to handle the SMTP communications.
-However, preexisting libraries will be used to handle MIME formatting, in the case that it is required.
+However, preexisting libraries are used to handle MIME formatting and SSL connections.

-In addition, the program will use readily available email servers, such as Gmail, for the final step in sending and receiving.
+In addition, the program uses a readily available email servers, Gmail.
 When sending an email, the program establishes an SSL connection with the email server.
 It then sends the appropriate commands and message to the email server.
 To receive messages, an SSL connection is established with the email server, and all the email data is given to the client from the server.
 The client then must parse the data received from the server.

 ## Tools

 Language: Python
+<br><br>
 Packages:
-Tkinter – The creation of the GUI
+* Tkinter – The creation of the GUI
-Imaplib – Used to establish the SSL connection to the email server MIMEText – Formats a message to MIME
+* Imaplib – Used to establish the SSL connection to the email server
+* MIMEText – Formats a message to MIME

 ## References

-RFC 821
+* RFC 821
-RFC 2821
+* RFC 2821
-RFC 2822
+* RFC 2822